What is the purpose of a fire door?

 1. Check it for certification – For modern doors there should be a label on top (or sometimes on the side of the door) or a coloured plug to show it is a certified fire door.
 However, older doors may not carry such markings or labels.
 Their design and construction will differ from a more modern doorset (for example, they may not have any intumescent or smoke seals but be provided with a 25mm doorstop).
 Where a vision panel or other glazing is installed in the leaf or as part of the surround, it should be fire resisting and properly fitted.
 Many fire doors are fitted with wired glass but where clear panels are installed, they should be checked for an appropriate etched mark (usually in one corner) which confirms it is of a fire resisting type.

 2. Measure the gaps – The gaps around a fire door or frame should be consistently less than 4mm.
-You can use a £1 coin to test this which is around 3mm.
+You can use a gap measurer to assess this which are available cheaply and readily online.
 In circumstances where the gaps are excessive or uneven, adjustment of the frame or leaf may rectify this, otherwise replacement may be the only alternative.
 The leaf and frame should also be checked to ensure that it is not bowed or warped.
 Warped, bowed, or cupped doors are problematic to repair and commonly require replacement.

 3. Assess the seals – The intumescent and smoke seals (often combined) around a more modern fire door are paramount to ensuring its performance in fire as if there aren’t any or if they are damaged, the door performance under fire conditions could be compromised so it is vital to report any damaged or missing seals.